What is exposure compensation?

 - Auto mode

-TOP TIP 2: If you’re using Program, Aperture Priority or Shutter Priority mode the exposure indicator won’t show, because you don’t need the exposure meter to tell you if the exposure is okay.
+TOP TIP 2: If you use Program, Aperture Priority or Shutter Priority mode the exposure indicator won’t show, because you don’t need the exposure meter to tell you if the exposure is okay.
 The camera will decide.

 UNLESS, you set your exposure compensation to anything other than 0.

 In this instance it’ll show.
-It’ll indicate either over or under, depending on whether you set it to plus for a brighter image or minus for a darker image.
+Your camera’s exposure indicator (aka exposure meter) will show either over or under, depending on whether you set it to plus for a brighter image or minus for a darker image.

 1. Exposure compensation in manual mode